sen-tou/stvbyr-tech/content/blog/what-i-learned-using-obsidian.md

 ---
 title: "What I Learned Using Obsidian"
-summary: ""
+summary: "My thoughts on what I learned using Obsidian for a while."
-date: 2022-10-15T19:14:18Z
+date: 2022-11-16T13:14:18Z
-draft: true
+draft: false
 translationKey: "what-i-learned-using-obsidian"
-image: "home-header.png"
 categories:
     - Obsidian.md
 ---

-I use obsidian for a while now and I have learned some things along the way that you will probably also experience.
+I use obsidian for a while now and I have learned some things along the way.
 Most of these things made sense over time as I got more inspiration from others as well as my own experience with obsidian.

+My vault is not the biggest.
+Right now I manage around 300 notes.
+Some people have thousands of notes.
+Things like search do not play a big role for my vault.
+I say this because it could be that my experiences don't apply to vault with lots more notes than I have.

 ## To much concrete Information

 I put to much concrete information into my vault.
-What I meant by that is hard knowledge.
-Knowledge that you will find during research.
+What I meant by that is knowledge that you will find during research.
+Basically raw information.
 I put it in without much thought.
 I was just collecting ideas/concepts I deemed useful for a topic.

 I think it's important to know why you research something, what you expect from that data and why you take notes about it.